 If you print a lot of photos at home, however, you may want to stick to name brand cartridges — although even brand name cartridges will cost you significantly less if you follow these same simple steps to purchase them.

 DISCLOSURE: The Ebates link above is part of their “Refer-a-Friend” program.
 If you join Ebates through that link, I’ll get a small reward for sending you (thanks!), but you’ll be rewarded big, every time you use Ebates to shop online.
 Either way, it’s completely free to you to join.
-Blessings,
+Blessings upon your heart and home,